abhi15sep/drum-kit/README.md

 Here is the link to the live version of this project - [React Drumkit/Piano](https://abhishekakade.github.io/drum-kit/)

-**Note regarding FCC Test Suite -** This project will NOT pass all the tests on the FCC Test Suite for 'Drum Machine' as I had to compromise on clearing a few test cases for providing a better user experience.
-This project specifically fails test #3 and #4 on 'Drum Machine'.
+~**Note regarding FCC Test Suite -** This project will NOT pass all the tests on the FCC Test Suite for 'Drum Machine' as I had to compromise on clearing a few test cases for providing a better user experience.
+This project specifically fails test #3 and #4 on 'Drum Machine'.~ Removed FCC Test Suite as it was causing problems with the Audit scores and performance.

-## Credits -
+## Favicon & App Launcher Icons for PWA -

-Logo Vector taken from [PNGtree](https://pngtree.com/free-vectors).
+Designed by me with Illustrator.

 ## Available Scripts